 Club House Rules

 Join the club!
-Nearly three out of four Americans shop at one of the hundreds of warehouse club stores has been a growing trend for over a decade — and most of us could use some help when it comes to navigating the "do's and don'ts" of buying in bulk!
-Before you hit the club, stock up on these helpful home food safety tips from the Academy of Nutrition and Dietetics.
+Shopping for groceries and other items at warehouse club stores has been a growing trend for over a decade — and most of us could use some help when it comes to navigating the do's and don'ts of buying in bulk!
+Before you hit the club, stock up on these helpful home food safety tips.

 Safe Can Command

 How often do you clean the outside of cans and bottles before opening them?
-If you're like 66 percent of Americans, not very.
-Rinsing off soda cans, milk bottles, jars, canned foods — and even can openers — can help eliminate harmful bacteria, which can be ingested.
+Rinsing off food and beverage containers such asd milk bottles, jars, canned goods — and even can openers — can help eliminate harmful bacteria, which can be ingested.
 Store canned or jarred goods in cool, dry settings.
 Also, avoid using cans and jars with dents, cracks or bulging lids, all of which can indicate a foodborne illness threat.
-For best results, practice the "first come, first served rule" and use the oldest products first.
+For best results, practice the "first in, first out" rule and use the oldest products first.

-Nearly 40 percent of Americans stock up on fresh produce when shopping at warehouse club stores.
-While most people remember to wash ready-to-eat fruits such as apples, grapes and pears before eating them, more than half of us skip washing peel-and-eat fruits such as oranges, bananas and lemons — a home food safety "don't."
+Fresh produce is a popular item when shopping at warehouse club stores.
+While most people remember to wash ready-to-eat fruits such as apples, grapes and pears before eating them, many of us skip washing peel-and-eat fruits such as oranges, bananas and lemons.
 Fruit peels might carry bacteria that can spread during eating, cutting or peeling, so always be sure to rinse them first.

 Clean Hand Code

-For 85 percent of club members, no trip to the store is complete without trying one of the many food samples available.
-But of those who fall for the free finger foods, nearly nine out of 10 are not consistently cleaning their hands first.
+For most people, no trip to the store is complete without trying one of the many food samples available.
+But for those who indulge in the free finger foods, hand-washing is a major concern.
 Because clean hands are the easiest way to prevent the spread of foodborne illness, bring along pocket-sized packets of moist towelettes or carry a bottle of hand sanitizer to wash up before you sample.

 Cold Storage Standard

-Buying eggs in bulk can be a great value, but what should you do if you can't eat all 18 before the expiration date?
+Buying eggs in bulk can be a great value, but what should you do if you can't eat all of them before the expiration date?
 Believe it or not, you can freeze them!
 In fact, eggs will keep as long as a year in the freezer compared to just a few weeks in the fridge.
-The freezing process is simple: Beat whole eggs until just blended, pour into freezer-safe containers, seal tightly and freeze.
+The freezing process is simple: Crack eggs, beat whole eggs until just blended, pour into freezer-safe containers, seal tightly and freeze.
 Also be sure to label the container with the number of eggs included and the date.
 When you're ready for that big breakfast, just thaw overnight in the fridge, then cook to a minimum internal temperature of 160°F.